Birding walk (0.5 or 1 day)

 Best bird of the day, and a lifer for me was undoubtedly King Bird-of-paradise of which we all had unexcelled

-If you stick with us for the entire day, we shall enjoy lunch in town and then drive out for 30 minutes into the
+If you stick with us for the entire day, we shall enjoy lunch in town and then drive out for 45 minutes to a

-Spotted and Puff-backed Honeyeater, Pale-billed Scrubwren, Green-backed Gerygone, Black Berrypecker, Spectacled and Pygmy Longbill,
+Ruby-throated Myzomela, Spotted and Puff-backed Honeyeater, Pale-billed Scrubwren, Black Berrypecker, Spectacled and Pygmy

 Marbled and Papuan Frogmouth.